sola-st/github-workflow-resource-optimization/README.md

 3. **Working with VScode**: Capability to install and launch VScode.
 Detailed instructions will be provided.

 ### Hardware Requirements
-1. **Disk Space**: A minimum of XXGB disk space is required for our collected data, external data files, and our portable Python environment.
+1. **Disk Space**: A minimum of 8GB disk space is required for our collected data, external data files, and our portable Python environment.

 2. **RAM free space**: Some data preprocessing requires substantial RAM space.
 In our experiments, usage can extend up to 9GB of RAM for a single analysis notebook (on top of the overhead of other software such as VScode, Docker or JupyerLab when needed).

 3. **CPU cores**: None of our scripts use multiprocessing.
 However, for reference, we conducted our experiments on a machine with 48 CPU cores.
 The time taken by our machine is specified within each code notebook.

 ### Software Requirements
-1. **Operating System**: Our scripts are designed to run on a Linux machine (Ubuntu 20.04).
+1. **Operating System and Docker**: Our scripts are designed to run on a Linux machine (Ubuntu 20.04).
 For optimal compatibility, it is recommended to rerun them on an Ubuntu machine with a version close to 20.04.
+We also recommend the usage of Docker v20.x and higher.

 2. **Python Version**: The implementation and used packages are compatible with Python3.8 (recommended) and above.